alissatroiano/Hue/README.md

 - The layout and structure for the login (`login.html`) and signup (`signup.html`) pages were copied from this Bootstrap 5 Portal theme (https://themes.3rdwavemedia.com/bootstrap-templates/startup/portal-free-bootstrap-admin-dashboard-template-for-developers/) and rearranged by the developer.

 ### Front End Snippets & Resources

 - I used this article from [CSS Tricks](https://css-tricks.com/perfect-full-page-background-image/) to style the background image on Hue's homepage.

-- Hue's images were copied from the following sources:

-    - **Hero** background image: Pexels](https://www.pexels.com/photo/abstract-painting-2156881/)

-    - The favicon image was downloaded from [The Noun Project](https://thenounproject.com/term/tint/120414/) and is licensed by [Creative Commons]()

 - I learned how to configure a favicon in a Django project by following: